 When you apply for life insurance, you fill out a fairly detailed application and undergo a medical exam.
 All of this information is sent to the insurance company’s underwriters, who compare each detail about your health against millions of statistics.
 It’s the job of underwriters to assess each applicant’s mortality and determine the statistical risk they pose to the insurer.
 Morbid, yes, but somebody’s gotta do it.

 The rule of thumb when it comes to life insurance is, the younger and healthier you are, the lower your monthly premiums will be.
 This is because young, healthy people are statistically likely to live a long life.
-When you add other factors like high blood pressure, heart disease, diabetes, etc., the underwriting process becomes a lot more complicated.
+When you add other factors like high blood pressure, heart disease, diabetes, BMI, and other medical conditions, the underwriting process becomes a lot more complicated.
 The two men mentioned in the example above may seem similar on the surface, but if one has diabetes and the other has heart disease, they will be looking at different rates.

 According to the CDC, smoking increases the rate of mortality significantly.
 Therefore, smokers can expect to pay between 5 to 15 times higher than non-smokers for a traditional life insurance policy.
 This is true regardless of age or gender.